Limiting screen time for your kid? It's harder than it looks

 Instead she asks parents: How are your children doing in school?
 Are they active and physically healthy?
 Are they connecting with others in positive ways?

-The Haileys sheepishly note that Everett routinely multitasks in his room with one eye on a Chromebook laptop and often the other on his phone.
+The Haileys sheepishly note that Everett routinely multitasks in his room with one eye on the Chromebook and often the other on his phone.
 “I think we’re kind of wimps,” Barb Hailey says.
 Henry doesn’t have a phone — yet.

 Managing all this is no easy task, even for experts such as Sierra Filucci, executive editor of parenting content at Common Sense Media, an organization that helps families navigate the digital world.